mjpost/sacrebleu/README.md

 After all, even with all its problems, BLEU is default and---admit it---well-loved metric of our entire research community.
 Sacré BLEU.

+# VERSION HISTORY

+- version 1.0 (23 October 2017).
+  Support for WMT 2008--2017.
+  Single tokenization (v13a) with lowercase fix (proper lower() instead of just A-Z).
+  Chinese tokenization.
+  Tested to match all WMT17 scores on all arcs.

-# License
+# LICENSE

 SacréBLEU is licensed under the Apache 2.0 License.

-# Credits
+# CREDITS

 This was all Rico Sennrich's idea.

-Written by Matt Post, September 2017.
+Written by Matt Post.
+The official version can be found at github.com/mjpost/sacreBLEU